-At the top of the input data file "WM_Later_Robust.Inp" there is a batch set that can be used to process the entire file in batch mode, instead of running them interactively one at a time.
-Start the Flixan program, select the subdirectory "Lateral Robust", and from the top menu select: "File Management", "Manage Input Files (.inp)", and "Edit/Process Input Data".
-The input file manager dialog comes up and the menu on the left side lists the input files in that directory.
-Choose the only file: "WM_Later_Robust.Inp" and click on "Select Input File".
-The menu on the right side shows the titles of all datasets which are included in this file and to be processed by Flixan.
-Select the top title which is the batch and click on "Process Input Data" to process the datasets and create the systems.
+On the top of the vehicle data file "WM_Later_Robust.Inp" there is a batch set which can be used to run all the data sets in that file in batch mode, instead of running them one at a time.
+Start the Flixan program, select the subdirectory "Lateral Robust", and from the top menu select: "Edit", "Manage Input Files (.inp)", and "Process/ Edit Input Data".
+The following dialog appears, and initially only the menu on the left hand side is filled with the input data filenames containing the vehicle data.
+Choose the only filename "WM_Later_Robust.Inp" and click on "Select Input Data".

-Managing Input Data Files To Manage an Input Data Filename and Click on "Sel The following Input Data Sets are in File: WM_Later_Robust.Inp Exit WM_Later_Robust.Inp WM_Later_Robust.Inp Select Input File Run Batch Mode : Batch for preparing the Missile with Wing Models for Robustmess Analysis Flight Vehicle : Missile with Wing with 24 Uncertainties Edit Input File Uncertainties : Missile Uncertainties at Mach=2.5, Alpha=10 System Modificat : Missile with Wing Lateral Model with 16 Uncertainties Transf-Functions : Wind Gust Shaping Function Process Input Data Transf-Functions : Lateral Flight Control System (Classical Design) To Matlab Format : Missile with Wing Lateral Model with 16 Uncertainties To Matlab Format : Lateral Flight Control System (Classical Design) Delete Data Sets in File Relocate Data Set in File Replace Systems File?
-Copy Set to Another File The systems filename: WM_Later_Robust.Qdr already exists.
-Do you want to create it again?
-View Data-Set Comments Yes No Comments, Data-Set User Notes This batch set creates a Missile with Wing Model that includes 24 uncertainties.
-Then it separates it in two smaller systems: a Pitch system with 8 uncertainties, and a Lateral system with 16 uncertainties.
+Process Input Data Files Point to an Input Data Filename and Click''Select Input File'' The following sets of input data are in file: WM_Later_Robust.Inp Exit WM_Later_Robust.Inp WM_Later_Robust.Inp Select Input File Edit File Execute/ View Input Data Batch Mode : Batch for preparing the Missile with Wing Models for Robustmess Analysis Flight Vehicle : Missile with Wing with 24 Uncertainties System Modificat : Missile with Wing Lateral Model with 16 Uncertainties Transf-Functions : Wind Gust Shaping Function Transf-Functions : Lateral Flight Control System (Classical Design) To Matlab Format : Missile with Wing Lateral Model with 16 Uncertainties To Matlab Format : Lateral Flight Control System (Classical Design) Relocate Data Set in File Copy to Another File View Data-Set Comments A